-As for the Dolphins, they have been one of the league’s most disappointing teams and sit at 2-7 with their only wins coming over the New England Patriots and Houston Texans.
+As for the Dolphins, they have been one of the league’s most disappointing teams and sit at 2-7 with their only wins coming over the Patriots and Texans.

 Quarterback Tua Tagovailoa will be a game-time decision with a fractured finger on his throwing hand.
 If Tagovailoa can’t go, backup Jacoby Brissett will get the start, a decision that may affect this line closer to kickoff.

 The Ravens are a powerhouse on offense averaging 6.1 yards per play, good for fifth in the league.
-As for Miami, it sits dead last at just 4.7 yards per play and has struggled to move the ball all season long.
+As for Miami, they sit dead last at just 4.7 yards per play and have struggled to move the ball all year long.
 It’s too large of a discrepancy that shows this game could get out of hand in a hurry.

 Take the Ravens and lay the points as the far superior offense in this matchup.

-As for Jackson, he is having the best passing season of his career and the market doesn’t quite seem to be expecting that, setting his passing yards total at 235.5 for Thursday night.
+As for Ravens quarterback Lamar Jackson, he is having the best passing season of his career and the market doesn’t quite seem to be expecting that, setting his passing yards total at 235.5 for Thursday night.

-Jackson has notched at least 235 passing yards in eight of nine games this season, the only exception coming in Baltimore’s 34-6 throttling of the Los Angeles Chargers.
+Jackson has notched at least 235 passing yards in eight of nine games this season, the only exception coming in their 34-6 throttling of the Los Angeles Chargers.

 With Miami being so concerned about Jackson’s running ability, expect plenty to open up for him in the passing game.
 Take him to go over on his passing yards total in Thursday night’s matchup.

-Gesicki has been one of the hottest players at his position in the past few weeks and he enters a favorable matchup Thursday to keep things going.
+Miami Dolphins tight end Mike Gesicki has been one of the hottest players at his position in the past few weeks and he enters a favorable matchup on Thursday to keep things going.